A to Z Guide On How To Migrate From WooCommerce To Shopify

 - Try Free Demo: Start your demo migration with a limited number of entities

-- Perform Full Migration: Click on “Skip Demo Migration” button to perform full migration immediately.
+- Perform Full Migration: Click on the “Skip Demo Migration” button to perform full migration immediately.

-After the migration, you can follow this checklist to finish setting up Shopify store.
-Basically, there are 6 tasks you need to do:
+After the migration, you can follow this checklist to finish setting up the Shopify store.
+There are 6 tasks you need to do:

 - Check if your data has been migrated correctly